Relyance-Ext/terraform-aws-sierra/README.md

 granted `sts:AssumeRole` in accounts listed in `assumable_account_ids` (or any account by setting `assume_all_roles` flag to true)

+#### Auto-mode Node Tags

+By default, AWS auto mode does not let you apply tags to nodes created by auto mode.
+If your AWS tag policy requires that nodes have certain tags to be created, and/or if a cleanup process will remove any nodes without those tags, additional steps are required to set up alternative node class and node pools.

+* Set all required tags into the `default_tags` variable
+* Set the `enable_auto_mode_node_tags` flag to true
+* Ensure that you have sufficient privileges to run `aws eks get-token` on the new cluster
+  * `eks_make_terraform_deployer_admin`, which defaults true, should guarantee this access.
+* Ensure that you have a network route to the control plane
+  * Add CIDR containing your current public address (or VPN egress address) to `eks_public_access_cidrs`
+  * If you want to use internal connectivity,
+    * plan and apply first with `create_kubernetes_resources = false`,
+    * establish network route and private DNS to the cluster's private control plane, and
+    * plan and apply again with `create_kubernetes_resources` removed (default is `true`).
+* Ensure that all InHost pods run on the custom nodeclass `relyance-inhost`
+  * In Relyance-provided Helm, set `aws.nodeclass: relyance-sierra` in your tenant-specific values file.

 ### Alternate mode: use existing EKS cluster